LucyQ19/GiphyAPI/README.md

 ### About my App:

-This app uses the GIPHY API to create a dynamic website that populates with gifs of zoo animals of your choice.
+This app uses the GIPHY API to create a webpage that populates with gifs of zoo animals of your choice.

 ### How My GIFtastic App Works